Renewable Energy ETFs

 A company that generates electricity for sale to utilities, large consumers, or wholesale markets but is not a regulated public utility.
 Many renewable energy companies operate as IPPs, owning and operating wind farms, solar parks, or hydroelectric plants and selling power through long-term power purchase agreements (PPAs).
 ETFs like RNRG focus heavily on IPPs and renewable energy utilities.

-There are currently 8 US-listed ETFs providing exposure to renewable power and clean energy companies.
+There are currently 14 US-listed ETFs providing exposure to renewable power and clean energy companies.
 These range from broad clean energy funds covering the full spectrum to dedicated solar (TAN) and wind (FAN) ETFs.
 The Global X Solar ETF (RAYS) and Global X Wind Energy ETF (WNDY) were previously available but have been liquidated.
-Combined AUM across the category exceeds $12 billion.
+Combined AUM across the category is around $17B.

 The terms are often used interchangeably, but renewable power ETFs generally focus on companies that generate electricity from renewable sources — solar, wind, hydroelectric, and geothermal.
 Clean energy ETFs may include a broader range of companies involved in energy efficiency, electric vehicles, smart grid technology, and clean technology more generally.
 Funds like RNRG focus strictly on renewable energy producers, while PBW and CTEX cast a wider net across cleantech.

-Renewable power ETFs provide exposure to one of the fastest-growing segments of the global energy market, driven by declining technology costs, supportive government policies, and corporate decarbonisation commitments.
+Renewable power ETFs provide exposure to power generation built on declining technology costs, supportive government policies, and corporate decarbonisation commitments.
 However, the sector is sensitive to interest rates, policy changes, and commodity prices.
 As with any sector-focused investment, renewable power ETFs should typically be used as a satellite position within a diversified portfolio rather than a core holding.